 Anti-inflammatory drugs, such as aspirin and ibuprofen, work by blocking the action of the cyclooxygenase enzymes and so reduce prostaglandin levels.
 This is how these drugs work to relieve the symptoms of inflammation.
 Aspirin also blocks the production of thromboxane and so can be used to prevent unwanted blood clotting in patients with heart disease.

 Manufactured prostaglandins can be used to increase prostaglandin levels in the body under certain circumstances.
 For example, administration of prostaglandins can induce labour at the end of pregnancy or abortion in the case of an unwanted pregnancy.
-They can also be used to treat stomach ulcers, glaucoma and congenital heart disease in newborn babies.
-Further advances in understanding of how prostaglandins work may lead to newer treatments for a number of conditions.
+They can also be used to treat stomach ulcers, glaucoma and congenital-heart-disease'>congenital heart disease in newborn babies.
+Further advances in understanding how prostaglandins work may lead to newer treatments for a number of conditions.